Probing an emergent $U(1)$ extension of the Standard Model at colliders: Conclusion

 An additional $U(1)$ gauge symmetry corresponding to a new neutral gauge boson provides a minimal extension of the Standard Model (SM) and it is an active area at the LHC and future colliders such as the International Linear Collider (ILC).
 In traditional way, the additional $U(1)$ gauge symmetry is introduced through extending the $SU(3)_C\times SU(2)_L\times U(1)_Y$ gauge symmetry of the SM.
 However, the additional $U(1)$ gauge symmetry may be emerged in the effective four-dimensional spacetime from the more fundamental five-dimensional spacetime which has a topologically nontrivial structure, as proposed in our recent works \cite{Nam2019a,Nam2019b}.
 On the other hand, such an additional $U(1)$ gauge symmetry is actually not fundamental but emergent.

-After reviewing briefly the emergent $U(1)$ extension of SM, we have studied the phenomenology of the corresponding neutral gauge boson at colliders, focusing on its couplings to the SM fermions.
-By using the LEP bound and 13 TeV LHC data with integrated luminosity of $36.1$ fb$^{-1}$, we have imposed the constraints on the mass and gauge coupling of the new gauge boson at which the current LHC data leads to the most stringent constraint.
-We have discussed the future discovery prospect of the new gauge boson in standard Drell-Yan searches of the electron and muon final-states at the LHC.
-The values of the mass and gauge coupling for the new gauge boson, which are below the current sensitivity of the LHC, can be accessed by the end of Run 2.
-In addition, we have analyzed forward-backward, left-right, and left-right-forward-backward asymmetries of the process $e^+e^-\rightarrow\mu^+\mu^-$ at which we have showed that the emergent $U(1)$ extension of SM can be tested for the sufficient integrated luminosity and it can be distinguished from other models such as $\mathrm{U}(1)_{B-L}$ and $\mathrm{U}(1)_R$ models.
+After reviewing the emergent $U(1)$ extension of SM, we have studied the phenomenology of the corresponding neutral gauge boson at colliders, focusing on its couplings to the SM fermions.
+Using the LEP bound and 13 TeV LHC data with 140 $\text{fb}^{-1}$ luminosity, we have imposed the constraints on the mass and gauge coupling of the new gauge boson at which the current LHC data leads to the most stringent constraint.
+In addition, we have analyzed forward-backward, left-right, and left-right-forward-backward asymmetries of the process $e^+e^-\rightarrow\mu^+\mu^-$ at which we have shown that the emergent $U(1)$ extension of SM can be tested for the sufficient integrated luminosity and it can be distinguished from other models such as $\mathrm{U}(1)_{B-L}$ and $\mathrm{U}(1)_R$ models.